-At left, the distance from Dallas to Little Rock is 292.2 miles.
-At right, the distance from the boat's current position to the boat ramp is 0.52 miles.
+Distance from Dallas to Little Rock is 292.2 miles (left).
+The distance from the boat's current position to the boat ramp is 0.52 miles (right).

-Find Distance From Point to Point
+Find Distance from Point to Point

 You can also measure distance between two other points on the map.